Good Clinical Practice face-to-face training

-Please note, refresher sessions and the online refresher training are only available to those that have undertaken the Introduction to Good Clinical Practice course, within the last 2 years.
+Please note, refresher sessions and the online refresher training are only available to those that have undertaken the Introduction to Good Clinical Practice course or e-learning, within the last 2 years.

 If you’re interested in attending GCP training, please email Research Ethics to find out how to book onto a session.

 Other local training

 - NIHR CRN* Informed Consent training, Thursday 20th February 2020, 8:30am – 12:30pm, University Hospital Southampton, Level C, West Wing, NIHR WTCRF, Southampton, SO16 6YD.